Duration of the project

 Main activities and venues

-- Preparatory Online-Workshop in August 2020 (Online Workshop using Adobe Connect or Microsoft Teams, Riga Stradins University, Apollon University of Applied Science Bremen, University of Greifswald, University of Wuppertal, University of Exeter Medical School, Vademecon, Greven)
+- Preparatory Online-Workshop in August 2020 (Online Workshop using Microsoft Teams, Riga Stradins University, Apollon University of Applied Sciences Bremen, University of Greifswald, University of Wuppertal, University of Exeter Medical School, Vademecon, Greven)

 Conference “Economic Modelling in Healthcare” from September 14th to 18th 2020 in Riga (Riga Stradins University)